Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/NoC_DDRMC/Intro_Design_Flow/Module_01_Basic_NoC_Design/README.md

 The QoS tab allows you to select the quality of service (QoS) settings for each NoC connection.
 The first line shows the QoS settings for the ingress port (`S00_AXI`).
-The default read and write traffic classes are BEST_EFFORT.
+Note, the default read and write traffic classes are BEST_EFFORT.
 5. Open the tree by clicking on the far left of the ingress port, `S00_AXI`.
 This shows the set of QoS properties for each output connection from the selected ingress port.
-In this design, there is only one output connection (`M00_AXI`) corresponding to the AXI4 port to the block RAM controller.
-Here, the required read and write bandwidth might be specified.
+In this design there is only one output connection (`M00_AXI`) corresponding to the AXI4 port to the block RAM controller.
+Here the required read and write bandwidth may be specified.
 The default values of 1720 MB/s are sufficient.
 6. Click **OK** in the bottom right corner to close the NoC menu.
 ![NoC QOS](images/noc_qos.PNG)

 ## Configure the Remaining IP

 1. Double click the **noc_clk_gen** instance to open the Simulation Clock and Reset Generator Configuration Wizard.
 2. Set the following values: